A note regarding COVID-19

 Quiet Valley Ranch, 3876 Medina Highway

-This annual festival features 18 days and nights of music from songwriters of national and international acclaim.
-One of the longest continuously running music festivals in the U.S., the festival has activities for all ages with a focus on nurturing and developing artistic expression, especially the art of songwriting, in a loving family-friendly environment.
+Enjoy 18 days and nights of music featuring songwriters of national and international acclaim.
+This is one of the longest continuously running music festivals in the United States and offers activities for all ages with a focus on nurturing and developing artistic expression, especially the art of songwriting, in a loving family-friendly environment.

 Fredericksburg